+What made you decide to take it seriously?
 I love video editing, and I love creating things.
 Doing the acting in school was great, but I love being able to make something of my own and work toward something… In grade 10, I moved to a specialty school for theater, which is a three-year course.
 It was intensive studying—pretty much like college—but lunchtime, early mornings, late nights, I’d be editing.
 I loved it, though.
 It was this whole new thing to me.

+Were any of your classmates also getting into making videos?
 No. I was completely ostracized at the time.
 I had the most amazing group of friends, but everyone was like, “That’s so lame.”
 I knew everyone talked shit, but I just didn’t care, so it didn’t really affect me.
 I was enjoying it.
 And when you see results from something you are doing, it’s like, who the f*ck cares what other people think?

+When did you realize this could be an actual job?
 I remember when brands started being like, “We’ll pay you a hundred dollars,” and I was like, “You’ll pay?”
 I was working in a café and being paid $20 an hour.
 So, it started there.
 And then when you start getting recognition from big clothing stores that I used to love when I was growing up, it was like, “Obviously I am doing something right.”
 I had the Kylie Jenner thing, and then I did Cara Delevingne, with her brows, and got a lot of recognition from that.
 And I was going to a lot of music festivals and making a lot of content around when boho started, and that was already my style, so I was lucky in hitting that.
 Around that time is when it really [took off].

 It was probably a year ago, when I was living in Byron, when I realized this could be my full-time job, and then it became 100 percent when I moved to Sydney and had to pay my bills… I slacked off for ages in Byron, because I gave myself—this is so typical— a year to find myself.
 I moved there when I was 17 and had finished school, and wanted to figure out what I actually wanted to do.
 I wanted to know myself, because you have a lot of responsibility when you have an online platform and I wanted to take that seriously.
 I took that time to get it sorted, so I wasn’t posting much.
 I documented a lot of that, and that’s when my content changed.
 I posted a lot about self-help and self-love and my own personal journey.
 I like being very vulnerable online.

+How did your viewers respond to that?
 Amazing.
 That’s when I was like, “There are not enough people speaking honestly about their struggles.”
 It can be toxic to just be like, “Look at my life, it’s perfect.”
 It’s not.
 I struggle just like everyone else.
 And it’s amazing that people relate to that.

+Were you scared to put out more personal videos?
 At first it was hard.
 Even on Instagram, I write these massive captions and it’s scary because you are putting a whole part of yourself out there that is vulnerable.
 But I like to think that if it doesn’t scare me, then my job becomes boring.
 It’s what I learned in acting school: “If this doesn’t terrify you, then why are you f*king doing it?”

+How do you maintain a personal life when your job is to be yourself?
 I do like keeping some things private.
 I don’t speak much about my relationships online.
 But I’m so open that there’s not much I don’t talk about.

+What do you do to balance out your public persona?
 I try to stay on track with exercising, meditation, and yoga.
 If my body is exhausted, I’m exhausted and in a shit mood and I can’t provide help to anyone else.
 My mental state is the most important thing for me.
 If I feel like I can’t be positive online, I’ll take a break until I’m good… And I have so many great friends around me.
 I’ve seen so many people that I was once friends with, or aspired to be, turn into assholes, and that keeps me grounded because I don’t want to be that person.
 You choose to be like that.
 I say to my friends, “If I say something asshole-y or turn into a d*ckhead, slap me in the face.”

+How do you deal with negative comments?
 I’m really lucky.
 I’m so f*cking lucky.
 I don’t get much hate and when I do it’s like, “Your eyebrows are really thick.”
 My mom always said, “When people are negative, send them love, because they don’t have enough love.”
 I think about it in that way.
 But if someone is giving me constructive criticism, I will take that and listen.
 Say, if they catch me doing too much sponsored stuff, or I’m slacking on creativity, they’re like, “Come on!”

+Do you still view YouTube as your main channel?
 Not really.
 I’ve pulled back from it a bit.
 I’m really focusing on getting back into my acting now.
 I use both Instagram and Twitter, but I’ve taken space from YouTube so people can get used to that idea that I’m not really a YouTuber.
 I’m never going to be posting three videos a week.
 But I’m doing a new series called Channel C Music, so I’ll start posting more interviews with other people and showcase their talent.
 I mean, it’s cool to post about myself, but a lot of my inspiration comes from music, so getting them on board makes sense.

+As you go back to acting, are you afraid people might not be able to see beyond your social persona?
 I don’t know how it will be.
 I’m interested to see.
 I think if you’re good at it, it’s not as hard.
 So I’m like, “Okay, Cartia, train.
 Get good.”